With the explosion of apps like Instagram photography has become a huge park of travelling.

 Sony a6000 – Best Budget Friendly Mirrorless

-The Sony a6000 may be the most affordable and tote-friendly mirrorless camera out there.
+The Sony a6000 has to be one of the best mirrorless camera under $600.
+Its wallet friendly price, feature packed body is perfect for throwing into a bag while you’re travelling.
 But don’t let its smaller size, lightweight body and low price mislead you…

 It’s a seriously sweet little piece of technology, that outshines the Sony NEX-6 and NEX-7 in a few killer ways.
 Its 24.3 megapixel sensor and powerful new Bionz X processor give it higher resolution and improved performance over the NEX models.
 Its image quality is noticeably better.

 Plus it has an evolved 179-point hybrid autofocus system that covers over 90% of the frame.
 This means wider coverage, faster focusing and pinpoint tracking of moving objects.

 It’s bubbling over with features that make it a ridiculously good value:

 - 24.3 MP Exmor™ APS HD CMOS image sensor